jpquast/ggplate/README.md

 required and the plot does not have the desired proportions you can use the `scale` argument to adjust it as shown below.

+*Note: If you run the package directly in the command line, the function opens a new graphics device since it is not already opened like it would be the case in RStudio.
+If this is not desired you can avoid this by setting the `scale` argument.*

 ``` r
 # Create a 24-well plot
 plate_plot(